Committees

 Membership Committee (established by Bylaws)

-Evaluates membership nominations and submits its recommendations for election to the Board.
+Evaluates membership nominations and submits its recommendations for induction to the Board.
 Recommends changes to the membership nomination process including the form, criteria, and evaluation process.
 The committee consists of, in addition to the President, six appointed members, each having been a member of the Academy for not less than three years.
 Members serve for one three-year term.

 Mentoring Committee